Xunnamius/project-utils/packages/plugin-lint/README.md

 > † This check is performed using [Espree][16] AST static analysis.
 Dynamic
 > imports are not checked.\
 > ‡ This check is performed using [mdast-util-from-markdown][17] AST static analysis.\
-> ⹋ When in `--pre-push` mode, only these checks are performed.
-All others are
+> ⹋ When in pre-push mode (`--pre-push-only`), only these checks are performed.
-> skipped.
+> All others are skipped.

 ## Install